Thomas-Mewily/rust_workspace_exclusive_feature/readme.md

 cargo check -p bit32
 ```

-I don't think there is a unify way to call `cargo check` one time to check the whole workspace.
+I don't think there is an unify way to call `cargo check` one time to check the whole workspace.

 # Other draft / random cool command :